 Panel to Explore Creation of Top-Notch Research School to Drive NJ Economy

-TRENTON – Senate President Richard J. Codey and Assembly Speaker Joseph J. Roberts, Jr. today announced the full membership of a bipartisan legislative task force they established to create a unified state research university that would sharpen New Jersey’s competitive edge in the health-science, technology, and research business sectors.
+TRENTON – Senate President Richard J. Codey and Assembly Speaker Joseph J. Roberts, Jr. today announced that two veteran legislators will lead the legislative task force created to examine a possible merger of New Jersey’s research universities into a top-tier school that would encourage public and private investment in New Jersey’s technology and research business sectors.